AlonLahav/dl_course_iWildCam/README.md

 - Dataset was downloaded and extracted
 - Trained over this dataset
 - Used it on our data (inference then train / fine-tune)
+- Split to train / validate

 ## ToDo
+- Loss problem - to check again the labels VS predictions
-- Split to train / validate
+- Evaluate on train / validate / test set
+- Submit to Kaggle
+- Split to 4 x 3 slices
+- Train also the feature extractor
 - Use also grayscale images
 - Check notebooks and pickup some ideas